Annella Zervas: Legacy

-According to a 1989 newspaper article, within seven months of her burial at St. Benedict's Convent, Bishop Joseph Busch was hearing rumors of cures and favors granted through Zervas's intercession.
-He asked the priest Alexius Hoffmann of St. John's Abbey to collect information on "the circumstances of her sickness and death and the origin and progress of the cultus, if any, in her regard and any evidences there may be of miraculous intervention through her intercession."
+According to a 1989 newspaper article: By 1927, there were a few reports of people who had been cured of illnesses through [Zervas's] intercession.
+By 1929, the St. Paul Daily News reported, "There have been hundreds of cures effected, thousands seek relief at her grave, and thousands write for information about her life."
+By 1930, several women were requesting that their sick children sleep in her deathbed in hopes of a cure.
+In 1932, a woman claimed that she had taken a vine from her grave, put it in water, used the water in a bath, and was relieved of a painful backache.
+By the 1940s, there was a rumor that the grass on her grave stays green year-round because she was so holy.Within seven months of her burial, Bishop Joseph Busch was hearing rumors of cures and favors granted by Zervas's intercession.
+He asked Bendictine priest Alexius Hoffmann of St. John's Abbey to collect information on "the circumstances of her sickness and death and the origin and progress of the cultus, if any, in her regard and any evidences there may be of miraculous intervention through her intercession".

 In April 1927, Hoffman reported to Busch that five cures had been reported.
-He also submitted a biographical sketch written by Zervas's parents.
-While there is no evidence that Bishop Busch took further steps in the case, devotion to Zervas spread through the efforts of her father and a priest from St. John's Abbey, Joseph Kreuter, who wrote a short sketch of Zervas's life entitled An Apostle of Suffering in Our Day."
-This account first appeared in the Josephinum Weekly, published at that time in Columbus, Ohio, and reprinted in other Cather publications.
-In 1931, it was re-issued as booklet and subsequently printed in a number of translations.
+He also submitted a biographical sketch by Zervas's parents.
+While there is no evidence that Busch took further steps in the case, devotion to Zervas spread through the efforts of her father and a priest from St. John's Abbey, Joseph Kreuter, who wrote a short sketch of Zervas's life, An Apostle of Suffering in Our Day, which first appeared in the Josephinum Weekly, published at that time in Columbus, Ohio, and was reprinted in other Catholic publications.
+It was reissued as a booklet in 1931 and subsequently printed in a number of translations.
 A second edition of the English booklet, published by Saint John's Abbey Press, followed in 1946.
-Writing in 1957, Dr. James Kritzeck declared, "Whatever may happen, everyone can pray to her and have confidence in her intercession."
+In 1957, James Kritzeck wrote, "Whatever may happen, everyone can pray to her and have confidence in her intercession."